tomassedovic/quicksilver-roguelike/README.md

 }
 ```

-> Yea, food and doors can have hit points.
-That's not as crazy as it
+> Yep this meens food and doors would have hit points.
+That's not as
-> might seem (fire can destroy both by taking its HP just as with
+> weird as it might seem (think of fire destroying everything by
+> lowering HP -- that can apply to any entity not just living things).
-> living things).
-If you've got zillions entities however, it may be
+> If you've got zillions entities however, storing every field for
-> inefficient.
-Check out the [entity-component-system pattern][ecs]
+> every entity may be inefficient.
+Check out
-> for an alternative.
+> the [entity-component-system pattern][ecs] for an alternative.

 [ecs]: https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system